Resources for Prospective Students

 Non-degree seeking students are not bound by the same English Language Proficiency Requirement that degree seeking students are.
 Please contact Angela Gerberding for more information.

 The Intensive English Program has different English proficiency and admission requirements than UIS degree programs.

 Do I need a student visa?
 How do I get one?

 Yes, if you are an international student, you need a student visa.

-2. After you receive an acceptance letter and the I20, contact your local U.S. Embassy or Consulate to make an appointment.
+2. After you receive an acceptance letter and the I-20, contact your local U.S. Embassy or Consulate to make an appointment.
 Steps for Obtaining an F-1 visa to enter the u.s.